eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 When you want to say that you have a strong interest in something, you can use the phrase `I am into it`.
 This phrase shows what someone likes or enjoys.

 ---
 ---

 ## DIALOG 3

 -> When you're **very hungry**, you can emphasize this feeling by using the word **so** before **hungry**.
 This way, you're expressing a stronger emotion or feeling about how hungry you are.
 Ex.: `Wow, I'm so hungry.`

 -> The pronoun **it** is often used in English to talk about the weather, the time, dates, and distances.
 In this context, it refers to a specific time of the day, lunch time.
 To ask a question using **it is**, you change the order.
 Instead of it is, you say **is it**.
 This is how you turn a statement into a question in English.
+If a person asks you a direct question using is it.
+For example: `Is it true?` You can reply to this question with these short answers: `Yes, it is`.
+For affirmative. `No, it is not` or `No, it isn't`.
+For negative.

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Meals